Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 For this plugin, the following environments are considered: KDE, GNOME, wlroots based compositors and Kwin based compositors.
-This selection covers a large section of the wayland compositors except the cosmic desktop, which will be released after this thesis. @cosmic-release
+This selection covers a large section of the Wayland compositors except the cosmic desktop, which will be released after this thesis. @cosmic-release

 When discussing implementations from other environments, they were tested on an